Aleida Guevara

-She is a doctor of medicine, based at the William Soler Children's Hospital in Havana.
+She is a doctor based at the William Soler Children's Hospital in Havana.
 She has also worked as a physician in Angola, Ecuador, and Nicaragua.
 She is interviewed about the philosophy behind universal health care in Michael Moore's film Sicko.

 Guevara has been an advocate for human rights and debt relief for developing nations.
 She is the author of the book Chávez, Venezuela and the New Latin America.

-Early youth
+Early life

 Although Aleida was only four and a half when her father left Cuba to foment revolution in the Congo, and almost seven when he was executed in Bolivia, she still has fond memories of him.
 One such story that she has shared publicly is that her father (Che) would make up animal stories for his faraway children, stating:

 Her father's influence

 Guevara refers to her father Che as a source of personal inspiration.
 When giving speeches throughout the world, she often mentions his writings, remarking that she finds his diaries particularly helpful for their "political insights and emotional maturity".
 She has also stated that she finds herself occasionally exclaiming: "Caramba!
 If only we'd put in practice this or that suggestion we would be in a better position now."
 In reference to her father's widespread use as a symbol of rebellion, she has stated that when she sees a child carrying his image on a march and the child says, "I want to be like Che and fight until final victory", she feels elated.

 In discussing her father's legacy, Aleida has remarked that: